 No. Not without your written permission.
 A 'Record of Release' form must be signed by the student in order to release information to anyone.

 What should I do when I am sick or injured?

 In order for Glennon Health Services to provide the best care, you need to come to our office in the Glennon Building during posted office hours.
-If it is not during office hours, and you cannot wait, you can go to Jersey Shore Hospital ER or Urgent Care at McElhattan for evaluation and treatment.
+If it is not during office hours, and you cannot wait, you can go to a local hospital or Urgent Care at McElhattan for evaluation and treatment.
 We can provide any follow up care later.